Are Pharmacy Technicians in Demand?

 This group takes only 15% percent of the total industry employment.
 The discrepancy between the two employers is major, and this shows the vast growth of drugs stores and personal care centers.

 When it comes to industries with the highest concentration of employment for pharmacy technicians, health and personal care stores still carry the day.
 That means, one is likely to get a pharmacy technician job easily in health and personal care stores that the other groups of employers.

 Also read: Retail vs Hospital Pharmacy Technician

 The leading state regarding the highest employment level for pharmacy technicians happens to be California.
-It is as stated in a 2017 survey by the United States Department of Labor.
-The state showed a total of 36,920 opportunities in 2017 indicating a 2.21 percent employment per a thousand jobs.
+It is as stated in a 2021 survey by the United States Department of Labor (6).
+The state showed a total of 38,220 opportunities in 2021 indicating a 8.75 percent employment per a thousand jobs.